 Cassandra Truth: Due to the convoluted truth of what really happened that night, Harry has a hard time convincing anybody.
 Also done comically, as Trelawney doesn't believe a prophecy that she herself just spoke.

 Hey children did you enjoy this wonderful children's book full of wonderful awesome things for children well let me WRITE A BOOK BUILT ENTIRELY ON THE FEAR THAT A DERANGED, PSYCHOPATHIC MURDERER IS GOING TO EITHER KILL YOU IN YOUR SLEEP OR DESTROY YOU IN ANY SORT OF OPEN, PUBLIC SPACE.

 If the climax hadn't occurred on a night with a full moon, Pettigrew would have been arrested and Sirius cleared, completely changing the arc of the next 4 books.
 Lupin probably would have also remained teacher, since Snape wouldn't have found Sirius while trying to bring Lupin his Wolfsbane potion and ultimately outed Lupin as a werewolf out of spite.
-This is especially funny when its revealed that Voldemort cursed the Defense Against Dark Arts position.
+This is especially funny when it's revealed, three books later, that Voldemort cursed the Defense Against the Dark Arts position.
 So with this curse Voldemort was ultimately able to make a new body.

 Harry just happens to get his hands on the Marauder's Map the very same year that one of its creators is teaching at Hogwarts.
 Not to mention the other two surviving creators also being around Hogwarts for that same year.

 That Peter Pettigrew happened to choose the Weasleys to live with, who happened to befriend Harry Potter.